Best Slow Feeder Dog Bowls: Top Picks

 Weakness

-• Not specified for extra-large breeds
+• Not for all dog personalities

 5. Outward Hound Fun Feeder Slo Bowl Medium Spiral